Revised 15 March 2014

 curtisii, King and Gamble C- 1/2", buff flowers; 10-15 in umbel; small, Dischidia-like, silver blotched leaves, on small, cute, pendant vine.
 Malaysia, Philippines, S. Thailand, PNG?
 This plant looks like a frosted Dischidia.

 danumensis, Rodda and Nyhuus D, As campanulata except that the coronal lobes are broader, there are bumps between the calyxes and sometimes the edge to the corolla is rolled back.
-I collected this in Danum Valley, Sabah, Malaysia, and for years considered this to be campanulata.
+I collected this at the entrance to Danum Valley, Sabah, Malaysia, and for years considered this to be campanulata.
 Flowers anytime for me.
-This is the one that is sometimes called wallichii, in Sweden.
+This is the one that is sometimes called wallichii (which is definitely something else), in Sweden.

 HOYA CYSTIANTHA and HOYA DANUMENSIS - 2 bushy to viny beauties